Content on this page was generated by AI and has not been manually reviewed.

 How do I know which city to choose?

 Start with a nearby city for lower latency.
 If you need access to a region-specific catalog or site, pick a city in that region and test the experience.
-Touch vpn for edge browser: how to install, configure, and maximize privacy on Edge (Chromium) in 2026
+Windscribe vpn extension for microsoft edge setup guide and tips for Edge users 2026

 Does using the edge extension affect streaming quality?